quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.md

 ## Analyzing the experiment

-Plotting the data and saving the plots for a simple 1D case can be achieve in a few lines using a standard analysis from the {mod}`quantify_core.analysis.base_analysis` module.
+Plotting the data and saving the plots for a simple 1D case can be achieved in a few lines using a standard analysis from the {mod}`quantify_core.analysis.base_analysis` module.
 In the same module you can find several common analyses that might fit your needs.
 It also provides a base data-analysis class ({class}`~quantify_core.analysis.base_analysis.BaseAnalysis`) -- a flexible framework for building custom analyses, which we explore in detail in {ref}`a dedicated tutorial <analysis-framework-tutorial>`.